Chauhan-Purushottam/Learning_management/README.md

 # Learning_management
 This is a short demo project I have built in python to demonstrate the working principle of Learning management system.
-There is no UI I have created it is completely command line based project.
+There is no UI I have created.
+It is completely command line based project.
 I am trying to improve in it to make it realistic once it will completed will try to deploy with UI for real use.

 # Instruction to Run
 1. Install python3